m871-akram/Fall-detector/README.md

-# 🛡️ Arduino Fall Detector
+#  Arduino Fall Detector

 A wearable **fall detection system** built using an **Arduino Uno**, an **accelerometer (MPU6050 or ADXL345)**, and simple alert mechanisms (buzzer + LED).

 This project is part of my personal learning journey with Arduino and sensors.
-The system can detect sudden falls by analyzing acceleration patterns and trigger an alarm.
+The system can detect sudden falls by analyzing acceleration patterns and trigger an alarm :

----

-## 📌 Features
 - Detects **free fall + impact** using accelerometer data
 - Triggers a **buzzer and LED** alert when a fall is detected
 - Serial Monitor output for debugging and calibration